 Tapping the bar remote results in a short window where the servo inside the post allows the post to move.
 During this time you can set saddle height to anywhere with the 150mm stroke.

 But, unlike cable-actuated posts where the post’s movement is directly dependent on how long you press the lever, the Vyron had a window of time to either slam the post down or set it where you want.

-It took a bit of getting used to, really only about one ride as you can hear the servo motor whir open and shut.
-And honestly, I imagine it would be hardly an issue if you're completely new to dropper posts.
-For me, the slight delay stood out because I have four other dropper posts in rotation on other bikes.
+It took a ride or two to get used to as you can hear the servo motor whir open and shut.
+This won't be an issue if you're completely new to dropper posts, but for me, the slight delay stood out because I have four other dropper posts in rotation on other bikes.

-What took more time to learn was learning to keep weight on the saddle until the window of time was closed.
-Unlike cable-actuated posts, where there’s a direct connection between the remote and saddle movement, the Vyron demanded keeping some weight on the saddle.
+What took more time to learn was remembering to keep weight on the saddle until the window of time was closed.
+Unlike cable-actuated posts, where there’s a direct connection between the remote and saddle movement, the Vyron demanded weight on the saddle.
 Failing to do so let the saddle return to height.